djcooke/compendium/collections/_pt_091_enemies/warg.md

   - name: Heavy Smash
     potency: 3500
     type: Physical
-    description: "instant circle AoE on the target's position at the last Skull Dasher hit"
+    description: "instant pointblank AoE used after the last Skull Dasher hit"
 notes:
   - "Same mechanic as the 81+ Humbaba - uses either Triple or Quadruple Skull Dasher followed by Heavy Smash.
 Count the hits and move away IMMEDIATELY after the last hit to avoid Heavy Smash"
-  - "The hits from Triple/Quadruple Skull Dasher cannot be LoS'd or outranged (the Warg will chase after the target until it gets in range)"
+  - "The hits from Triple/Quadruple Skull Dasher cannot be LoSed or outranged (the Warg will chase after the target until it gets in range)"
 ---